BenBrownstein/IS-450-Project/README.md

 Todo

-- Figure out how to add pictures to needed questions
+- Figure out how to switch to checkboxes for multi-answer questions
+- Lock buttons after pressing either check answer or explanation
-- Decide on checkboxes vs radio button
+- Decide on how to score either remembering questions that are already answered or removing the previous question button
-- Or have checkboxes only on the multiple-answer questions
-- Have the selected answer be wiped after clicking the next question button
-- Check if the answer is correct after clicking the explanation button

 Feedback and Guidance